-Moist, mouthwatering sweet carrot muffins are simple and easy to make.
-They also help heal the heart with nutritious ingredients, including carrots.
+Moist, sweet carrot muffins are simple and easy to make.
+Also, may help the heart with nutritious ingredients, including antioxidant-rich carrots.

 “Sweet ‘n Spicy Carrot Muffins” add to any heart healthy breakfast or on-the-go snack.
 Carrots help lower risk of heart disease due to the high amounts of carotenoids.
 These antioxidants in carrots seem to help prevent the oxidation of cholesterol in arteries.
 Studies have shown when six carrots are eaten in a week, there is less incidents of suffering a stroke.
 The carrots along with the yogurt, in this heart healthy muffin recipe, help lower cholesterol due to acid binding characteristics in both ingredients.
 Also, the potassium in yogurt helps flush out excess sodium from the body, which may help prevent high blood pressure.